TooPercentMilk/EdLight-Assessment-/README.md

 - **Batch Size** Given my limited access to a GPU, I had some contraints with the batch size.
 I still wanted to have a fairly large batch size, as that would increase model performance.
 I settled on 32, which is small enough that my computer could run it, while not sacrificing too much accuracy.

 ## Evaluation
-For evaluation, I primarily used the BLEU benchmark scoring metric.
+For evaluation, I primarily used the BLEU metric for evaluation.